dfk-paris/frontend/README.md

 instead of `<dfk-widget is="icon" />` you have to use `<dfk-widget is="icon"></dfk-widget>`.

-The module can also be imported and used in a module context like this
+Many widgets require data input which you will have to pass with JavaScript or HTML attributes.
+Therefore, the module can also be imported and used in a# JavaScript module context like this

 ~~~javascript
 import DfkFrontend from 'https://static.dfkg.org/frontend/dist/index.js'